jacob-kamminga/Diopsis_labeling_aid/README.md

 # Diopsis Annotation Aid
 ## Taxonomic Tree Visualization

 This Flask-based web application provides an interactive visualization of a taxonomic tree, allowing users to explore different taxonomic classes and view images associated with each taxon.
-Each taxon is linked to a dedicated page that displays its child taxonomic classes and a sample of images, enhancing both educational and research-oriented functionalities.
+Each taxon is linked to a dedicated page that displays its child taxonomic classes and a sample of images.

 ## Features